This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Protect your feet.
 Do not walk barefoot or wear your shoes without socks.
 Check your shoes for rocks or other objects that can hurt your feet.
 Wear cotton socks to help keep your feet dry.
 Wear socks without toe seams, or wear them with the seams inside out.
 Change your socks each day.
 Do not wear socks that are dirty or damp.

 - Go to your follow-up visits.
-Your healthcare provider will do a foot exam at least once a year.
+Your care team provider will do a foot exam at least once a year.
 You may need a foot exam more often if you have nerve damage, foot deformities, or ulcers.
-He will check for nerve damage and how well you can feel your feet.
-He will check your shoes to see if they fit well.
+He or she will check for nerve damage and how well you can feel your feet.
+He or she will check your shoes to see if they fit well.

 - Your feet become numb, weak, or hard to move.